 The Best Time to Foam Roll

 Foam rolling isn’t only for the days you exercise.
 It’s also great to do on rest days.
 “Doing it on a daily basis isn’t going to hurt you.
 If anything, the people I know have felt better because of it,” Stroiney says.
-Since the increasing blood flow can help your muscles recover, it can be a huge for your recovery days.
+Since the increasing blood flow can help your muscles recover, it can be a huge help for your recovery days.

 The only time you may not want to foam roll is if you are injured.
 You could do more damage, so check with your health care provider before rolling an area that’s in pain.